Yuzu815/Codeforces-ContestCodeDownload/readme.md

 Demo: You can choose the rear any site: &emsp; 🤠[Site A](https://accelerate-cf-demo.webdisk.online) &ensp; | &ensp; 🧐[Site B](https://cf-demo.webdisk.online).

+**Attention: In demo, we do not collect your password.
+However, during the code download process, all records in the contest will be stored in a log for bug resolution.**

 <img align="center" src="img/WebDownload.png" />

 ## Q & A